hzi-braunschweig/pia-system/psa.app.mobile/README.md

 - `npm run start:browser`

+### Device / Emulator

+To run the app on a device or an emulator you need to install the following packages globally:

+- `npm install -g native-run`
+- `npm install -g cordova`
+- `npm install -g @ionic/cli`

+After installing additional dependencies (see below) you can start the app by running `start:<plattform>:<emulator|device>`.

+- You can choose a device if you add ` -- --target <ID>`
+- You can get a list of supported devices by adding ` -- --list`

-### iOS
+#### iOS

-A Mac with Xcode installed is needed to build the iOS App.
+For building the iOS app you will need a Mac with Xcode installed.
 To install XCode execute:

 - `xcode-select --install`